Hunting season on the Salmon-Challis National Forest

 - If motorized travel is authorized on any trail in the MVUM, you may not hunt or shoot from the trail while traveling on your motorized vehicle.
 You can travel the authorized trail with your motorized vehicle to retrieve downed game or pack in or out your camping equipment.

-Further information can be found at the following link: http://bit.ly/IDFGMHR or by stopping in at your local Idaho Fish and Game Office or calling the Public Lands Center in Salmon.
+Further information can be found HERE or by stopping in at your local Idaho Fish and Game Office or calling the Public Lands Center in Salmon.

 FIRE DANGER

-Fire managers would remind Forest visitors that the Central Idaho Dispatch Zone is in MODERATE Fire Danger.
+Fire managers would remind Forest visitors that the Central Idaho Dispatch Zone is in LOW Fire Danger.
 Wildfires can still occur. #KnowBeforeYouGo and do your part to ensure you do not start a wildfire.

 Forest officials are asking the public to be extremely careful when camping and hunting and to remember that it’s your job and responsibility to properly maintain and extinguish all campfires.